fivejade/sfc_taskmapping/README.md

 Two examples (P3DFFT solver and Poisson solver) are given to run the *generate\_job\_log* tool.
 Each example has its source code to build a tool.
 An executable file(*generate\_job\_log*) is to be built from source files using a *make* command.
+The details are described at README.pdf file in root directory.